Diversion for Assaulting Police Officers and Resisting Arrest

 - Assaulting or Resisting Constables

 Offences involving the mistreatment of police officers or any emergency worker on or off duty are extremely serious.
-However for this case, Jack successfully secured a sentence of diversion for the charges of assaulting police officers and resisting arrest.
+However for this case, we successfully secured a sentence of diversion for the charges of assaulting police officers and resisting arrest.
 Factors that contributed to this sentence are that the client did not have any prior criminal history, worked full time, and was having difficulties with alcoholism and mental health.

-Jack advised the client that an independent forensic assessment from a psychologist may be a compelling piece of material to present to the court.
+We advised the client that an independent forensic assessment from a psychologist may be a compelling piece of material to present to the court.
 This would assist in contextualising the incident as being isolated.
 It would also help the case by showing the court further insight into the client’s mental health and alcohol issues.

-Jack also reached out to the arresting officer.
+We also reached out to the arresting officer.
 He had a frank discussion about some of the client’s personal struggles and suggested that diversion may be an appropriate source of action.

 Finally, the arresting police officer was persuaded and agreed to a diversion.
 A diversion notice was filed and the magistrate agreed to it as well.
 The client was granted diversion.

 Diversion is an incredible opportunity, but one that is only granted in limited circumstances.
 No recording of the incident is kept on people’s individual police records.
 It is as the name suggests – diverted out of the criminal justice system.
-Negotiating the various steps of a diversion can be difficult however Jack was able to convince the police and prosecutors that diversion for assaulting police officers and resisting arrest was the right option for this client.
+Negotiating the various steps of a diversion can be difficult however We were able to convince the police and prosecutors that diversion for assaulting police officers and resisting arrest was the right option for this client.

 - The accused assaulted or threatened to assault a police officer.